 NER 300 is an EU funding programme for the demonstration of innovative renewable energy technologies at the pre-commercial stage.
-Projects have to submit annually to the European Commission relevant knowledge gained, which is assessed with a view to establishing whether the project has adequately complied with its obligations.
+Projects have to submit annually to the European Commission relevant knowledge gained, which is assessed with a view to establishing whether the project has adequately complied with its obligations In 2022, nine projects submitted relevant Knowledge Sharing Reports for the operating year 2021.
+Five of these projects are Wind Energy projects, two projects submitted in Bioenergy and one each in CSP and DRM domains.
+The assessment of the submissions was performed by the JRC from February 2022 to May 2022.
 This report summarises the key lessons learnt so far and the recommendations of the JRC on the knowledge gained and the lessons learnt.
+The NER 300 projects assessed this year provide valuable information for their continuation and the application of this information to future innovative projects entering the energy market.